 By sampling and quantifying how much probiotic was alive after making its way through the model, researchers found that the greatest amount of probiotic survived when taken 30 minutes before a meal or when taken with a meal consisting of oatmeal-milk or 1% milk by itself.
 When probiotics were given 30 minutes after the meal, not as much probiotic survived.
 Probiotics were also given in “meals” containing spring water or apple juice, but not as many of the microorganisms survived as in the oatmeal and milk cohorts.

 The researchers concluded that it was the fat content—not the protein element—that made the difference in the other types of probiotics’ survival.

 The one exception to these findings was the probiotic Saccharomyces boulardii, which thrived no matter when it was consumed or with what foods.

-You should aim to take your daily probiotic at the meal in which you are most likely to consume some fat.
-For many people, that’s virtually every meal, but for those on fat-restricted diets, one of the day’s meals may contain more fats than others.
+If you forget to take your probiotic before or during a meal, it’s okay to take it afterwards or on an empty stomach.
+Not as much probiotic will survive, but you will still get a substantial amount.You should aim to take your daily probiotic at the meal in which you are most likely to consume some fat.
+For many people, that’s virtually every meal, but for those on fat-restricted diets, one of the day’s meals may contain more fat than others.
 While most people consume different types of lunches or dinners on a daily basis, breakfasts are more likely to remain similar throughout the week.
 If you prefer oatmeal, cereal with milk, or coffee or tea with a splash of milk in your morning meal, that’s a good time to take your probiotic.
 If you make a routine of taking your probiotic first thing in the morning and then having breakfast, you’re not only optimizing the best time to take probiotics but putting together a convenient schedule so you won’t forget to take your supplement.